rtrp/osu-transport/users/schicklr/index.md

 ================================
 <img src="images/schickler.jpg">

 I have been at Oregon State University since 2008, when I was initially hired at the Radiation Center to be a Nuclear Reactor Operator.
-I am now a Reactor Engineer; my main duties involve performing various analyses on our 1 MW TRIGA research reactor.
-I also have a Senior Reactor Operator license.
+I am now a Reactor Engineer (and NRC-licensed Senior Reactor Operator); my main duties involve performing various analyses on our 1 MW TRIGA research reactor.
 I obtained my master's degree in Nuclear Engineering in the fall of 2012 and am currently in my 2nd year as a Nuclear Engineering PhD student.
 My advisor is Dr. Todd Palmer.

 Email: <a href="mailto:robert.schickler@oregonstate.edu" target="top"> robert.schickler@oregonstate.edu </a>